gavlepeter/dojo-fmeserver-portal/README.md

 Define a package pointing to the widget location in the dojoConfig.
 Use the src for development or the optimized built version of the widget in the **dist** folder.

-Include ESRI:s JavaScript API and FME-Server JavaScript Library.
+Include ESRI:s JavaScript API or Dojo.
 Remember to set dojoConfig before loading Dojo.

-**The FME-Server JavaScript library included in this repo has been slightly modified to support multiple file uploads and to better support international characters.**

      <script>
         var dojoConfig = {